Enis Bardhi: Early career

-Born in Skopje to Albanian parents, Bardhi started his early career at KF Skupi.
+Born in Skopje, Macedonia (now North Macedonia), to Albanian parents, Bardhi started his early career at KF Skupi.
 He later joined the Brøndby IF's youth system in 2013.
 In November of that year, however, he agreed to a one-year professional deal with Swedish Football Division 2 club KSF Prespa Birlik.
 He featured in ten matches and scored five goals for the club during his spell, helping in their narrow escape from relegation.

 Újpest

 In August 2014, Bardhi moved to Hungarian Nemzeti Bajnokság I club Újpest on trial, and signed a three-year contract late in the month.

 Levante

 On 17 July 2017, Bardhi agreed to a three-year deal with La Liga side Levante UD for an estimated €1.5 million.
 He made his La Liga debut on August 21, starting in a 1–0 home win against Villarreal CF.

 On 26 August, he scored his debut goal in the top tier, a direct free kick in a 2–2 home draw against Deportivo de La Coruña.